 5. Socio-economic activities and post-Covid recovery, Wyn Roberts, Welsh Government and Neil Smith, NDA

 Mr Roberts thanked Nuleaf for the opportunity to present to this group.
-Ky points from his presentation were:
+Key points from his presentation were:

 Welsh Government are looking to invest in projects across North Wales.

-The Welsh Government recognises the importance of moving to rolling decommissioning on long term opportunities for people to stay in employment at Trawsfynydd.
+The Welsh Government recognises the importance of moving to rolling decommissioning with long term opportunities for people to stay in employment at Trawsfynydd.

 Cwni Egino has been established to negotiate a development mandate for the Trawsfynydd site.
-Potential opportunities include deployment of Small Modular Reactors and construction of an OPAL type reactor to generate medical isotopes.
+Potential opportunities include deployment of Small Modular Reactors (SMRs) and construction of an OPAL type reactor to generate medical isotopes.
 The latter has the potential to be a collaboration between the four UK nations.

 There are 500 hectares of development land at Wylfa, and it has the potential to be one of the best locations in Europe for large scale new nuclear.